Director of Communications & Marketing

 Prior to joining GFC in 2017, Hayley led asphaleia action, a UK charity that delivers specific interventions to vulnerable children and young people, including unaccompanied migrants, across the south of England.
 In addition to extensive fundraising experience, Hayley has also started new organizations as an external consultant and led business development projects with UK-based charities.
 Hayley holds a postgraduate diploma in marketing and marketing management from the Chartered Institute of Marketing, a postgraduate degree in magazine journalism from Cardiff University, and a bachelor’s degree in drama and dramatics/theater arts from the University of Winchester.
 She is also trained as a designated safeguard lead.
 Read Hayley’s full bio here.

-Director, Funder Safeguarding Collaborative
+Senior Director, Funder Safeguarding Collaborative

 Areas of expertise: Safeguarding; Preventing Sexual Harassment and Abuse

 Karen Walker-Simpson leads Funder Safeguarding Collaborative (FSC), which is housed within Global Fund for Children and was created to strengthen the ability of grantmaking organizations to prevent abuse and exploitation across their operations.
 Karen has more than two decades of experience developing and delivering services to children and families in the UK, Latin America, Africa, and Asia.